Brandonio-c/ClinIQLink_CodaBench_docker-setup/README.md

 ## Evaluation Datasets

 - The datasets used for evaluation are JSON files located in the `data/` folder.
-- Participants do not need to edit or submit this folder; it will be mounted automatically during evaluation on Codabench or SLURM.
+- Participants do not need to edit or submit this folder; it will be mounted automatically during evaluation on Codabench UMD HPC.
+- The dataset is closed source and will not be released.
+This dataset is for testing purposes only and can only be utilised through the NIH.
 - See: [`data/README.md`](./data/README.md)

 ---